FREQUENTLY ASKED QUESTIONS

 3. How long is my commitment to tutoring services?

-4. $60 / hour seems pricey.
-Why are your rates so high?
+4. $60/hour seems pricey.
+Why are your rates set at this level?

 5. What forms of payment do you accept?